mhosseinf/project2_gr5_Crowdfunding_ETL/README.md

 **04. Create the Crowdfunding Database**

-1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site.
+1. Inspect the four CSV files, and then sketch an ERD of the tables by using [QuickDBD](https://app.quickdatabasediagrams.com/#/d/2rVgs3) to an external site.
 2. Use the information from the ERD to create a table schema for each CSV file.
 **Note**: Remember to specify the data types, primary keys, foreign keys, and other constraints.
 3. Save the database schema as a Postgres file named crowdfunding_db_schema.sql.